Aros-Technology-Studio/AST-Aros-Financial-Paradigm/03_token_management_layer/token_distribution_model.md

 - May be used for:
   - Upgrading protocol-level logic
   - Funding audits, legal infrastructure
-  - Staking-based community voting incentives
+  - Security Deposit-based community voting incentives

 ---